handbob/FolderSync/README.md

   - `print_help()`: Displays the help message.
   - `print_version()`: Displays the script version.
   - `main()`: Sets up logging and starts the synchronization loop.

+## Features

+- Synchronizes files and directories from a source folder to a replica folder.
+- Logs synchronization actions to a timestamped log file.
+- Provides command-line interface for specifying source, replica, and synchronization interval.
+- Handles file and directory creation, updating, and deletion.
+- Configurable synchronization interval.
+- Displays help and version information via command-line options.
+- Handles errors for missing directories and provides user-friendly messages.